New Zealand place names: Unofficial names

 Many cities and towns have nicknames based on a prominent feature or one which promoters wish to emphasise.
 Christchurch is promoted as the "Garden City" and Auckland is commonly referred to as the "city of sails".
 Hamilton acquired the nickname "the Tron" after "Hamiltron: City of the Future" was suggested for a city slogan.
-Wellington is also known as the "windy city" due to its strong and unpredictable winds.
+Wellington is known as the "windy city" due to its strong and unpredictable winds.